MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 * ``task:: MSKtask`` An optimization task.
-* ``maxnumqnz:: Int64`` Number of non-zero elements preallocated in quadratic coefficient matrices.
+* ``maxnumqnz:: Int64`` Number of non-zero elements preallocated in quadratic coefficient matrixes.

 Obtains the number of preallocated non-zeros for all quadratic terms in objective and constraints.